TedHusted/awake/awake.md/awake.md

 “I downloaded a book to read to him.
 I guess that’s suppose to help.”

 The nurse smiles.
 “It’s room 314.
-The orderly will help you find it.
+The orderly will help you find it.”
 She points down the corridor.
-A waist-high bot is waiting there for Elena.
+A bot  is waiting there for Elena.
+Like most server bots, it looks like a step ladder with food trays where the steps would be.
+It turns and whirs.
+Elena has to walk quickly to catch up.
+She wobbles a bit on the prosthetics.

 ***